In this article, we will examine exactly what does the VMware Workstation virtualization software do, and its history and usage.

 Therefore, you can use the Linux / Ubuntu operating system on a virtual machine by installing the VMware software on your computer.
 As a result, you can do your work on the virtual machine without putting an extra load on your computer.

 It was founded in 1998, and then developed multiple solutions in the field of virtualization technologies.
 Workstation software, a great virtualization program, was produced in 2001 and announced to the market.

 And nowadays, VMware’s virtualization program is used by many home users and businesses.
 It can be installed on a home computer or a server.
 For server solutions, there is VMware vSphere ESXi Hypervisor.

-Some of the operating systems that you can install on your computer with the VMware virtualization program are;
+Some of the operating systems you can install on your computer with the VMware virtualization program are as follows;

 macOS Snow Leopard

 macOS High Sierra